mnemnion/xterm-rust/marks/modern terminal.md

 ###Sole Interface

-A terminal must pretend to take up a full screen.
-It's smart enough to know when it's changed shape, and to say something when told to. xterm provides the ability to tell an appropriately sized terminal to change shape or minimize.
+A terminal should pretend to take up a full screen.
+It's smart enough to know when it has changed shape, and to say something when told to. xterm provides the ability to tell an appropriately sized terminal to change shape or minimize.
 I feel we can route those things around the terminal entirely.
 The terminal itself shouldn't need to call out to the GUI.

 Related: a terminal should capture absolutely every signal within its boundaries except the OS level keystroke for changing programs (⌘-Tab on Macs).
+The Mac Terminal program is particularly bad for this, striking a balance with the operating system at the expense of a function that shouldn't be surrendered.

 Here we hit a depressing fact: Our keyboards aren't as orthogonal as they look.
 One would think hitting alt would send an alt, hitting ctrl will send a control: no. It would simply depress me to go into the details, but they aren't that terrible, if we have a strong guarantee that we will receive everything that flows from the fingers of our typist, correctly.
 A terminal must have dibs.
 This is particularly not true on Macs, for various reasons.